-Notes to the financial statements for the year ended December 31, 2020 (continued)
+Notes to the financial statements for the year ended December 31, 2021 (continued) (All amounts in INR lakhs, unless otherwise stated)

 I Trade receivables

 Credit risk arises from the possibility that customer will not be able to settle their obligations as and when agreed.
 To manage this, the Company periodically assesses the financial reliability of customers, taking into account the financial condition, current economic trends, analysis of historical bad debts, ageing of accounts receivable and forward looking information.
 Individual credit limits are set accordingly.